- Books, Literature, and Writing»

 "What?"
 I reply.

 He looks at me with his big eyes.
-He's packed his things, mine as well, crossed to the computer, where he is erasing memory.
+He's packed his things, mine as well.
+He crosses to the computer, where he is erasing memory.

 If I knew why we were doing these things, life with him would be less annoying.